What Can You Gain From Taking a Mediation Training?

 “Professionally, besides exploring the mediation career path, I found it to be a great networking opportunity and really enjoyed meeting people with different backgrounds and perspectives.”

 Many groups of participants stay in touch after the training to share lessons from their mediations, continue to build mediation skills with one another, and find opportunities to collaborate.
-Even for those who have some skills in mediation, negotiation, or dispute resolution, the chance to develop a network with like-minded and similarly skilled mediators is a great opportunity to grow in the field.
+Even for those who have some skills in mediation, negotiation, or dispute resolution, the chance to develop a network with like-minded and similarly-skilled mediators is a great opportunity to grow in the field.

-Ultimately, what you gain from mediation training depends on your goals.
+Ultimately, what you gain from a mediation training depends on your goals.
 Mediation training can serve as the foundation for a new career, enhance your communication skills to improve your current career, and provide a network of dispute resolution experts and like-minded professionals.

-If you’re wondering what you might be able to gain from mediation training, contact Chuck Doran at 617-895-4026 or cdoran@mwi.org to learn more.
+If you’re wondering what you might be able to gain from a mediation training, contact Chuck Doran at 617-895-4026 or cdoran@mwi.org to learn more.

 Click here to download a free guide for choosing a mediation training